Personal life of Osama bin Laden: Education and radicalization

 Bin Laden earned a degree in civil engineering in 1979 from King Abdulaziz University in Jeddah.
 Despite his major subject, at university his main interest was religion; he was involved in both interpreting the Quran and charitable work.
 A close friend reports, "we read Sayyid Qutb.
 He was the one who most affected our generation."
 Sayyid Qutb himself, author of Ma'alim fi-l-Tariq, or Milestones, one of the most influential tracts on the importance of jihad against all that is un-Islamic in the world, was deceased, but his brother and publicizer of his work, Muhammad Qutb, lectured regularly at the university.
 So did another charismatic Muslim Brotherhood member, Abdallah Azzam, an Islamic scholar from Palestine who was instrumental in building pan-Islamic enthusiasm for jihad against the Soviets in Afghanistan and in drawing Muslims (like Osama) from all over the Middle East to fight there.

 Bin Laden was described by University friend Jamal Khalifa as extremely religious.
-Neither man watched films nor listened to popular music, because they believed such activities went against the teachings of the Qur'an.
-During his University career he witnessed many world-changing events, especially in 1979.
-First he watched the Iranian Revolution, in which Ayatollah Khomeini overthrew Iran’s Western supported government to install an Islamist state.
-Then he saw the seizure of the Grand Mosque in Mecca by radicals in Saudi Arabia and the Saudi government’s dependent response and reliance on Western power.
+Neither man watched films or listened to popular music, because they believed such activities went against the teachings of the Qur'an.
+During his University career he witnessed many world-changing events, especially in 1979, when Ruhollah Khomeini and his followers overthrew Iran’s Western-supported government to install a Shia Islamist state, and then when radicals seized the Grand Mosque in Mecca and the Saudi government could not retake the mosque without resorting to seeking Western aid.
 It was not until the French special forces came in that the government was able to regain control of Mecca’s holiest site.
-Bin Laden was disgusted with his government’s lack of ability to protect the sacred city, and he began to see the royal family more and more as corrupt.
+Bin Laden was disgusted with his government’s inability to protect the sacred city, and he began to see the royal family more and more as corrupt.
 Finally, he ended 1979 ready to fight off the invading Soviets in Afghanistan.

 In regard to his Islamic learning, bin Laden was sometimes referred to as a "sheikh", considered by some to be "well versed in the classical scriptures and traditions of Islam", and was said to have been mentored by scholars such as Musa al-Qarni.
 He had no formal training in Islamic jurisprudence, however, and was criticized by Islamic scholars as having no standing to issue religious opinions (fatwa).